 Whether you’re a solo entrepreneur, an e-commerce business, or part of a large-scale company, you need a pricing strategy that’ll give you the right price for your product.

-Don’t forget to factor variable costs when deciding on a price of your product; it’s a simple way to ensure you don’t alienate some segments of your audience.
+Don’t forget to factor in variable costs when deciding on the price of your product; it’s a simple way to ensure you don’t alienate some segments of your audience.

 If you’re unsure whether you’re priced excessively when compared to similar products, don’t be afraid to use a pricing calculator.

 Pricing calculators are a great resource for helping business owners establish if their sales price is fair and meets the expectations of the clientele.

 Silvia Kiely Frucci, Senior Product Marketing Manager at Castor, shared five lessons she’s learned when pricing products during her career:

 1. Follow the process but don’t be bound to it

 Pricing is a complex matter and it cannot be driven just by qualitative insights.
 Creating a framework around the various pricing work streams is essential to get things done.